sand1234560/discord-gotify-notification/README.md

 ## This bot is not ready to use just yet.

 Use gotify as a notification service for discord due to the official discord client notification not working on lineageOS.

+Refer to the [wiki](https://github.com/sand1234560/discord-gotify-notification/wiki) for configuration and setup guide.